Complete Guide to Homemade Cleaning Solutions

 White Vinegar: The Acidic All-Star

-This 5% acetic acid wonder slices through grease, zaps mineral deposits, and freshens odors.
+This ~5% acetic acid wonder slices through grease, zaps mineral deposits, and freshens odors.
 It’s my go-to for glass, non-stone countertops, and toilets.
-Heads-up: Skip it on marble or granite, and never mix with bleach—it creates toxic chlorine gas!
+Heads-up: Skip it on marble or granite, and never mix with bleach—it can release chlorine gas.
+Also avoid pairing vinegar with hydrogen peroxide (can form peracetic acid).

 Baking Soda: Gentle Scrubber & Deodorizer